cabloy/zova/cabloy-docs/guide/essentials/ioc/store-bean.md

 # Store Bean

 Through store bean, we can define a global state object and use it in any module.
-Therefore, it is no longer necessary to use `pinia`
+Therefore, it is no longer necessary to use `pinia`.
+If you want to use the existing `pinia store`, see: [Pinia](../../vue/pinia.md)

 ## Create Store Bean: userInfo